Comprehensive Visual Question Answering on Point Clouds through Compositional Scene Manipulation: CLEVR3D

 \section{CLEVR3D}

-In this paper, we propose the CLEVR3D dataset.
-In Section~\ref{sec:31}, we introduce the data generation process, including the normalization of scene graph, the design of question engine to generate diverse questions via templates, and the way to eliminate data bias.
-In Section~\ref{sec:32}, we provide the data statistics of CLEVR3D and make comparisons with the traditional VQA dataset - CLEVR~\cite{johnson2017clevr}.
+In this paper, we propose the CLEVR3D dataset, which contains two sub-datasets, \ie, (a)~\textbf{CLEVR3D-REAL} and (b)~\textbf{CLEVR3D-SIM}, and are used to examine VQA-3D for real-scene and CSI-VQA-3D.
+In Section~\ref{sec:31}, we introduce the data generation process, including the Selection of scene graphs, the design of the question engine to generate diverse questions via templates, and the way to eliminate data bias.
+In Section~\ref{sec:32}, we provide the data statistics of CLEVR3D and make comparisons with the previous VQA dataset: CLEVR~\cite{johnson2017clevr} and ScanQA~\cite{azuma_2022_CVPR}.